awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 This policy has one statement that allows a user to get information about the CodeCommit repository named `MyDestinationRepo` and all CodeCommit repositories that start with the name `MyDemo` in the **us\-east\-2** Region\.

-## Permissions Required to Use the CodeCommit Console<a name="console-permissions"></a>
+## Permissions required to use the CodeCommit console<a name="console-permissions"></a>

-To see the required permissions for each CodeCommit API operation, and for more information about CodeCommit operations, see [CodeCommit Permissions Reference](auth-and-access-control-permissions-reference.md)\.
+To see the required permissions for each CodeCommit API operation, and for more information about CodeCommit operations, see [CodeCommit permissions reference](auth-and-access-control-permissions-reference.md)\.

 To allow users to use the CodeCommit console, the administrator must grant them permissions for CodeCommit actions\.
 For example, you could attach the [AWSCodeCommitPowerUser](#managed-policies-poweruser) managed policy or its equivalent to a user or group\.